- (84) 12345-6789

 |Marriott La Jolla||3:30pm||Adjourn|

 Precision Medicine promises to deliver better health care and prevention to diverse populations and across many disease areas.
 To achieve this promise, it is critical to engage in cross-disciplinary and cross-sector discussions and collaborations.
-Through a series of meetings, CIAPM will engage research leaders and medical experts from California’s leading academic institutions, non-profit organizations, health care providers, patient advocacy groups and interested parties in biotech, the pharmaceutical industry and high tech, representing broad disease areas, technology areas, patient engagement, bioethics, privacy and intellectual property.
+Through a series of meetings, CIAPM engaged research leaders and medical experts from California’s leading academic institutions, non-profit organizations, health care providers, patient advocacy groups and interested parties in biotech, the pharmaceutical industry and high tech, representing broad disease areas, technology areas, patient engagement, bioethics, privacy and intellectual property.

-The goals of these events are:
+The goals of these events were:

 We anticipate that coordinating these efforts will strengthen California’s precision medicine capabilities and attract additional funding for initiative activities.